 - Put 2-3 pages of newspaper underneath the Chimney

-- Fill your Chimney all the way to the top with charcoal (you can use a little less if you aren’t cooking as much food).
+- Fill your Chimney all the way to the top with charcoal (you can use a little less if you aren’t cooking alot of food).

-- The fire from the newspaper will begin burning the charcoal and the flames will grow upwards from there.
+- The fire from the newspaper will begin burning the charcoal and the flames will grow upwards.

 - Depending on wind conditions, in about 10 to 15 minutes the coals should be sufficiently lit to pour into the charcoal grill grate.